JiaRuiming-1/AI-Trading/P5_NLP/README.md

 This section code is in `PaddleNLP.ipynb` file.
 Even if we can use these model got high accuracy results, there is another option to check is an introduction of how to makeup an Embeding+LSTM model in `rnn_sentiment.ipynb` file.

 In addition, if you want to know some use of CNN and how to implement transform learning.
 You can check 'CNN_transform_leaning.ipynb' file.
-This file we download VGG16 as pretrained model and we replace last layer to a new fully connection layer to complete flower classifier.
+This file we download VGG16 as pretrained model and we replace last layer to a new fully connection layer to make up a complex classifier.
+Train model by transform leaning can get completed model very quickly.

 ## Concepts
 NLP Data process step below: